jnbdfrg/bayesian_dice/README.md

 # 🎲 Bayesian Dice

-**Bayesian Dice** is a simple Python package for performing Bayesian inference on the fairness of dice based on observed rolls.
+**Bayesian Dice** is a lightweight Python package for performing Bayesian inference on the fairness of dice based on observed rolls.

 ---